 Lower Back Pain

 Stabbing Abdominal Pain

-Breast pain may be one of the first indicators of early pregnancy.
+Breast pain may be one of the first signs of pregnancy.
 During this period, your breasts are beginning to prepare for a big job: Making milk to feed your baby!
-In addition, the ligaments that support your breasts will begin to relax (along with the ligaments in other parts of your body), and this will account for some of the pain that you experience in your breasts.
+In addition, the ligaments that support your breasts will begin to relax (along with the ligaments in other parts of your body), and this will account for some of the pain.

 In most cases, breast pain is nothing to worry about, but make sure that you contact your doctor if you experience breast pain with a fever, as this may indicate an infection.

 Is Hip and Joint Pain Normal During the First Trimester?